Skip to content

 If your suppliers fail to meet what is set out in the SLA, it usually provides guidelines for compensation, normally in the form of rebates on service charges.
 If the SLA does not guarantee the service quality you require, it’s a good idea to look for alternative suppliers or include contingency plans to manage any issues.

-7. How does your pricing compare with other organisations selling the same solution?
+7. How does your pricing compare with other organisations?

-Keep your preferred suppliers list short and succinct and it will be easier to manage and probably more cost effective.
+Procurement teams should keep their preferred suppliers list short and succinct, as it will be easier to manage and probably more cost-effective.
 Bear in mind that the ultimate goal is a win-win situation for the supplier and you; therefore, open and transparent communication is extremely important.
 Last but not least, make sure you have a backup plan – a company that you know can help you out if all else fails.

 Adrian Clough